At a glance

 In humans, Benadryl has been categorised as a category B drug by the FDA which means it is safe to use in pregnancy, but it is always important to check with your veterinarian before administering Benadryl to a pregnant or lactating cat.

 How is Benadryl supplied?

-Benadryl comes in tablet, oral liquid or injectable form.
+Benadryl is available as a tablet, oral liquid or injectable.

 - Oral tablets: 10 mg, 12.5 mg, 25 mg, 50 mg.

 - Oral liquid: 12.5 mg per 5ml.